profunktor/redis4cats/site/docs/transactions.md

 You should never pass a transactional command: `MULTI`, `EXEC` or `DISCARD`.

-The following example will result in a successful transaction; the error will be swallowed:
+The following example will result in a successful transaction on Redis.
+Yet, the operation will end up raising the error passed as a command.

 ```scala mdoc:silent
 commandsApi.use { cmd =>